CristianDavideConte/universalSmoothScroll/docs/Installation.md

 </html>
 ```

-Because all the scripts will auto-initialize themselves, you can now start using all the API functionalities without any extra step.
+The scripts will auto-initialize themselves and you can now start using the Universal Smooth Scroll API.

 ---

 ### N.B.
-If don't have access to the `index.html` file _(or you simply don't have it)_ another way to import the USS API is to create inside your project _(via javascript or whichever language you're using)_ as many `Script` elements as the files you downloaded and link them to the correct paths. <br/>
+If don't have access to the `index.html` file _(or you simply don't have it)_ another way to import the USS API is to create inside your project _(via javascript or whichever language you're using)_ as many `Script` elements as the files you previously downloaded and link them to their paths. <br/>

 <br/>